Indigenous Relations Liaison

 The BC Public Service offers a healthy work/life balance, excellent benefits, including one of the best pension plans available, and a variety of opportunities for career learning and development.
 Regular, full time Professional Employee Association members are also entitled to 7% allowance in Lieu of Overtime Shiftwork and Standby (taken as time or money), have a 35 hour work week, and 4 weeks’ annual paid leave entitlement.
 To find out more, explore What the BC Public Service offers You

 The BC Public Service is committed to creating a diverse workplace to represent the population we serve and to better meet the needs of our citizens.
 Consider joining our team and being part of an innovative, inclusive and rewarding workplace.

 Explore the opportunities and value working with our team can offer you: https://www.youtube.com/watch?v=it-9laHaKyc&feature=youtu.be.

 Qualifications for this role include:

-• Registered, or eligible for registration, with the British Columbia professional association as required by the specialty area, (i.e, Registered Professional Forester) and 2 years of experience related to natural resource or Indigenous Peoples relationship management.
+• Registered, or eligible for registration, as a professional (i.e. Registered Professional Forester) with the British Columbia association as required by the specialty area, and 2 years of experience related to natural resources or Indigenous Peoples relationship management.
 Registered Forest Technologists do not qualify as professionals under this classification series.

 • Must possess at minimum a valid Class 5 B.C.
 Driver's License that does not limit or restrict the ability to conduct the duties of the job.